lucassabreu/gs-cf/README.md

 ### S3 and CloudFront

-See this [blog post](https://medium.com/@omgwtfmarc/deploying-create-inferno-app-to-s3-or-cloudfront-48dae4ce0af) on how to deploy your Inferno app to Amazon Web Services [S3](https://aws.amazon.com/s3) and [CloudFront](https://aws.amazon.com/cloudfront/).
+See this [blog post](https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af) on how to deploy your React app to Amazon Web Services [S3](https://aws.amazon.com/s3) and [CloudFront](https://aws.amazon.com/cloudfront/).

 ### Surge